-"To reform prices to incentivise efficient use of our network, to promote decarbonisation, to help our community develop and share local renewable energy resources, while mitigating the impact that changes have on vulnerable members of our community"

-We adopted this strategy for the FY24 pricing year to provide a focus for our pricing reform.
+"To reform prices to incentivise efficient use of our network, to promote decarbonisation, to help our community develop and share local renewable energy resources, while mitigating the impact that changes have on vulnerable members of our community" We adopted this strategy last year (FY24) to provide a focus for our pricing reform.
 Our roadmap sets out the stages of our pricing strategy.
 We expect this to evolve over time to match the changing environment in which we operate.
 The steps reflect the considerations and objectives set out above.